-On a private island in the middle of the Zambezi, Sindabezi offers barefoot luxury just a stones throw from Zimbabwe.
+On a private island in the middle of the Zambezi, Sindabezi offers barefoot luxury just a stone’s throw from ...... the Zimbabwean bank.
 With a strong focus on sustainability and the environment, it’s a rustic and remote property that still allows you to visit the Victoria Falls.

 Rebuilt in 2009, Sindabezi’s five beautiful en-suite chalets are set up on stilts a foot above the ground.
-The island is heavily with the chalets privately nestled between the trees which, combined with the sandy paths connecting them to the main area, make them feel very blended in with the environment.
-All the chalets have open fronts facing the river, a sundeck, a hot outdoor shower, canopied bed and a loo with a view, allowing the feeling of being close to nature and the environment to continue inside the chalets.
+The island is heavily wooded, with the chalets privately nestled between the trees, and this, combined with the sandy paths connecting them to the main area, make them blend effectively into the environment.
+All the chalets have open fronts facing the river, a sundeck, a hot outdoor shower, canopied bed and a loo with a view, so the feeling of being close to nature continues inside and out.

-That’s not to say that the chalets are basic though.
-The good quality furniture is constructed from solid, polished wood, and the fixtures in the bathrooms include copper washbasins, lending a feeling of old world luxury.
-Two of the chalets, the honeymoon chalets also have claw-footed baths out on the deck, and one even has its own section of private beach.
+That’s not to say that the chalets are basic.
+The good-quality furniture is constructed from solid, polished wood, and the fixtures in the bathrooms include copper washbasins, lending a feeling of old-world luxury.
+The twin honeymoon chalets also have claw-footed baths out on the deck, and one even has its own section of private beach.

-The central dining area is also raised on stilts with completely open sides.
+The central dining area is also raised on stilts, and is completely open-sided.
 It’s decorated with colonial antiques and comfy furniture, and maintains a smart but relaxed atmosphere.
-A short distance away a firepit is dug into the sand, enhancing the properties safari lodge atmosphere, and an elevated wooden platform is a wonderful spot to combine afternoon tea with some birdwatching.
+A short distance away a firepit is dug into the sand, enhancing the property’s safari lodge atmosphere, and an elevated wooden platform is a wonderful spot to combine afternoon tea with some birdwatching.

-Sindabezi offers all the activities available at the main Tongabezi Lodge, but with an added 20-minute boat transfer to and from the island.
-While the trip is scenic, and almost an activity in itself, this can be inconvenient for visiting the Victoria Falls (an additional 30 minute drive from Tongabezi) or other activities on the mainland.
-Game is often spotted on the banks opposite the island though, and the island is home to a plethora of birdlife (and often a locally known hippo who likes to sleep behind Sindabezi’s kitchen), which means that the most enojoyable activities can be exploring Sindabezi Island and the surrounding river channels with the camps guide.
+Sindabezi offers all the activities available at the main Tongabezi lodge, including guided canoeing trips and walks, sunset cruises, village trips, fishing, and game drives in the Mosi-Oa-Tunya National Park.
+The scenic 20-minute boat transfer to and from the island is almost an activity in itself, though it can be inconvenient for visiting the Victoria Falls (an additional 30-minute drive from Tongabezi) or taking part in other activities on the mainland.
+Game is often spotted on the banks opposite the island though, and the island itself is home to a plethora of birdlife (and often a locally known hippo who likes to sleep behind Sindabezi’s kitchen), so the most enojoyable activities can be exploring Sindabezi Island and the surrounding river channels with the camp’s guide.

 Food & drink